 You can find just about anything you may need in the Galapagos, but you’ll pay a premium for it.
 This holds particularly true for sunscreen!
 Be sure to pack lots of it.
 Here’s a packing checklist of things to ensure you bring for the Galapagos so you don’t overspend once you’re here.

 Sunscreen – The equatorial sun is intense and you’ll need to lather up very often.
 We never saw a bottle of sunscreen under $20 while in the Galapagos and we saw it priced at $30-$35 in many places!
-Pack a few bottles of sunscreen before you go.
+So pack a few bottles of sunscreen before you go.
 You may go through more than you anticipate.
 We recommend a minimum of SPF 30 and water resistance is essential.
 We like this Banana Boat Sport because it holds up well in water (it has “PowerStay Technology”, whatever that is) and is only $6 on Amazon.

 Mask & Snorkel – There are a lot of great snorkeling sites you go to right from the shore.
-Most places charge $5-$10 per day to rent out masks and snorkels that have been in hundreds of tourists’ mouths.
-So buy a mask & snorkel set before you go.
-This US Diver’s Mask & Snorkel is a great set you can pick up on Amazon for only $20 and you’ll get your money’s worth after just a few uses.
-For comparison, if you wait to buy a mask & snorkel in the Galapagos, you’ll pay about $100.
+Many shops charge $5-$10 per day to rent out masks and snorkels that have been in hundreds of tourists’ mouths.
+Instead buy a mask & snorkel set before you go.
+This US Diver’s Mask & Snorkel is a great quality mask for a low price – $20.
+You’ll get your money’s worth after just a few uses, when compared to daily rentals.
+And if you wait to buy a mask & snorkel in the Galapagos, you’ll pay about $100.
 Also, consider one of these cool new panoramic full-face snorkle masks!
 We haven’t personally tried them out but lots of people were using these snorkel masks in the Galapagos, they look like a lot of fun and receive great reviews.

 Motion Sickness Medicine: You can find sea sickness medicine throughout the Galapagos and it’s actually quite inexpensive.
 But it’s the kind that makes you drowsy.
 Instead we find that Bonine has less of that unwanted sleepy side-effect, so stock up before you go if you get seasick.